j9t/little-books/manuscript/html-css-frameworks.md

 The remedy: For internal frameworks, update the framework, or leave things as they are (as in, no overwriting).
 For external frameworks, leave things as they are, or create a separate pattern that does the job (like an alternative header, with different markup).
 Stay away from forking or “patch improvements”; solve issues at the core, or not at all.

-D> The more complex the project and the bigger the organization, the harder it can be to display the necessary discipline.
-Everyone working with a framework needs to follow these two rules, however, to achieve the highest levels of quality and consistency possible.
+D> The more complex the project and the bigger the organization, the harder it can be to exercise the necessary discipline.
+Everyone working with a framework needs to follow these two rules, however, to achieve the highest levels of quality and consistency.

 I> [This used to be a longer section about overwriting vs. extending.
-An edited conclusion seemed to suffice:]
+An edited conclusion seems to suffice:]
 I>
-I> Overwriting styling in other places of our style sheets can not only have side effects and introduce inconsistencies, but it can make our work extremely complicated.
+I> Overwriting styling in other places of our style sheets can not only have side effects and introduce inconsistencies, but make our work extremely complicated.
 We may face two challenges on debugging: first, what happens exactly, and second, where does it happen?

 ## Developing Frameworks

 Developing frameworks is an art form that comes with a lot of responsibility.
-For external frameworks, it comes with the aura of a daredevil (though naiveté rears a head, too).
-As we’ve seen throughout this book, it’s by necessity most difficult to build an external framework because we cannot _know_ the needs of other projects.
+For external frameworks, it comes with the aura of a daredevil (though _naïveté_ rears a head, too).
+As we’ve seen throughout this book, it’s by necessity most difficult to build an external framework because we _cannot_ know the needs of other projects.
 And hence, we can hardly avoid shipping something that is incomplete—or that may mutate into bloat.

 The following pages describe the basics of writing a framework.
-The ideas describe the situation of an experienced web developer leading a framework effort in a large organization.
+The ideas relate to experienced web developers leading a framework effort in a large organization.

 ### Principles

-We’ve already done our assignment and fleshed out the principles for framework development.
+We’ve already done our homework and fleshed out the principles for framework development.
 A framework should aim for the highest quality standards, and then:

 1. A framework should be tailored.
 2. A framework should be usable.